 2025 - Digital painting

 This artistic rendition invites you to glimpse billions of years into our planetary future, where the sun’s outer layers have now expanded beyond its current size as it enters its red giant phase.
-Trailing behind the swelling star is what remains of the Earth—seared and at a risk of engulfment.*Turn device brightness up & click on image for a better viewing experience.
+Trailing behind the swelling star is what remains of the Earth—seared and at a risk of engulfment.*Note: This piece has been archived and is in the process of being redrawn.

 BIRTH OF A PLANET